Ratibhai Makwana: Career

 Makwana's family was involved in business before him.
 His father, Gala Bhai, operated a tannery on land gifted by a local ruler in Bhavnagar.
 The family business later shifted to producing pickers, a component used in textile power looms, which were traditionally made from animal hides, a trade often associated with Dalit communities.
 Makwana joined his father in this business, overseeing production while his father handled sales across the country.

 He later founded Gujarat Pickers Industries in 1962 as a partnership firm manufacturing pickers and other textile accessories.
 The business eventually diversified into distributing plastics, polymers, and petrochemicals.
-During his early years as an entrepreneur, Makwana faced severe social and economic boycotts from competitors due to his caste.
 Banks were unwilling to provide him with loans, and he experienced social ostracism, including being served tea from a distance and being expelled from a temple.
 According to one account, when he was offered an agency for the Indian Petrochemicals Corporation Limited, the local plastics industry boycotted the inauguration ceremony.

 Gujarat Pickers eventually grew into a major enterprise, with reported annual turnovers ranging from ₹200 crore crore to ₹750 crore crore at different times.

-From 1983 to 1998, Makwana also served as a director on the board for the Gujarat circle of the State Bank of India.

 Recognition

-Makwana's entrepreneurial journey has been cited as an example of Dalit empowerment.
-In 2011, his contributions to Indian industry were recognized by Ratan Tata at a trade fair organized by the Dalit Indian Chamber of Commerce and Industry (DICCI).
-In 2015, he received the "Business Excellence National Award" from Prime Minister Narendra Modi.

 His story is one of several included in the book Defying the Odds: The Rise of Dalit Entrepreneurs co-authored by Devesh Kapur.
 He was also featured in the 2013 book Dalit Millionaires: 15 Inspiring Stories by Milind Khandekar.
 The chapter focusing on him is titled "Beating the Boycott," detailing his struggle against caste-based opposition in the business world.